afratetlay/memory_game/README.md

 ## Deployment

-This project was developed using the [Cloud9 IDE](https://c9.io), committed to git and pushed to GitHub using the built in function within cloud9.
+This project was developed using the [Gitpod](https://www.gitpod.io/), committed to git and pushed to GitHub.

-To deploy PicFlip! to GitHub Pages from its [GitHub repository](https://github.com/AJGreaves/picflip), the following steps were taken:
+To deploy PicFlip! to GitHub Pages from its [GitHub repository](https://github.com/afratetlay/memory_game), the following steps were taken:
 1. Log into GitHub.
 2. From the list of repositories on the screen, select **AJGreaves/picflip**.
 3. From the menu items near the top of the page, select **Settings**.